project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrade_sunbird.md

 ---
 type: landing
 directory: developer-docs/installation/
-title: Medium Scale Deployment
+title: Upgrading to new version of Sunbird
-page_title: Medium Scale Deployment
+page_title: upgrading Sunbird
-description: About how developer can deploy
+description: upgrading Sunbird
 allowSearch: true
 ---
 ## Upgrade with a new version of Sunbird